ssato/python-anyconfig/README.rst

 ------------------------

-Current implementation of anyconfig.\*load\*() do not provide a way to provide some sane default configuration values before/while loading config files.

-This should be accomplished by a few lines of code:
+Current implementation of anyconfig.\*load\*() do not provide a way to provide some sane default configuration values (as a dict parameter for example) before/while loading config files.
+Instead, you can accomplish that by a few lines of code like the followings:

 .. code-block:: python